Woz-U-Group-Projects/team-dot-net-geeks/README.md

 # team-dot-net-geeks
-This is a project of an app that is a marketplace and g allery for pictures to be added and downloaded by user s based on preference and category whether on a mobile device or computer.
-It is written usin g C# and ASP.NET Core
+This is a project of an app that is a marketplace and gallery for pictures to be added and downloaded by user's based on preference and category whether on a mobile device or computer.
+It is written using C# and ASP.NET Core Open-Source Web Framework/